Supported Formats

 To configure an upstream for your Generic repository, browse to your repository overview page and click the Upstreams tab.
 Then, click + Add Upstream Proxy and choose the Generic format upstream.

 In the upstream creation menu, define a name for your upstream and enter the upstream URL.
-Optionally specify an Upstream Prefix to prevent file collisions when using multiple upstreams.
-The prefix becomes part of the file's permanent path in the repository, ensuring files from different upstreams never collide even with identical filenames.
+You must specify an Upstream Prefix to prevent file collisions when using multiple upstreams.
+The prefix becomes part of the file's permanent path in the repository, ensuring files from different upstreams never collide, even with identical filenames.

 Generic Upstream Configuration